neuromore/Doc/neuromoreStudio/Nodes.md

 | Preset | Brainwave Frequencyband presets.
 Possible values are: *Delta*,*Theta*,*Alpha*,*SMR*,*Beta*,*Gamma*,*Custom*.
 The default value is *Delta*. |
 | Lower Frequency | The lower bound of the frequency range.
 Possible values are in the range *0.50* .. *0.50*.The default value is *0.50*. |
 | Upper Frequency | The upper bound of the frequency range.
 Possible values are in the range *3.90* .. *3.90*.The default value is *3.90*. |
-The upper bound of the frequency range.
-Possible values are in the range *3.90* .. *3.90*.The default value is *3.90*.

 ## Dominant Frequency
 ![Dominant Frequency Node Icon](../neuromoreStudio/Images/Nodes/Icons/1c9c0568-bb6a-11e4-8dfc-aa07a5b093db.png)